CUCentralAdvancement/github-docs/github/stalebot.md

 For this to work, you also need to make sure "security" and "pinned" labels are available in each repo...Look to GitHub's docs if you don't know how to do it: https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/managing-labels.

+- security - `#b60205` - "Security-related issues never marked as stale."
+- pinned - `#0e8a16` - "Important issues that will never be marked stale."